bessagroup/f3dasm/README.md

 [3] Bessa, M. A., Glowacki, P., & Houlder, M. (2019).
 Bayesian machine learning in metamaterial design: fragile becomes super-compressible.
 Advanced Materials, 31(48), 1904845.

 [4] Mojtaba, M., Bostanabad, R., Chen, W., Ehmann, K., Cao, J., & Bessa, M. A. (2019).
 Deep learning predicts path-dependent plasticity.
 Proceedings of the National Academy of Sciences, 116(52), 26414-26420.

+## Community Support

+If you find any **issues, bugs or problems** with this template, please use the [GitHub issue tracker](https://github.com/bessagroup/f3dasm/issues) to report them.

+## License

+Copyright 2023, Martin van der Schelling

+All rights reserved.

+This project is licensed under the BSD 3-Clause License.
+See [LICENSE](https://github.com/bessagroup/f3dasm/blob/main/LICENSE) for the full license text.